JordanMPDS/sodaR/README.md

 write.socrata(df_in,datasetToAddToUrl,"UPSERT",socrataEmail,socrataPassword)
 ```

+## Compatibility

+RSocrata officially supports R >= 3.3.0.
+We test against:
+- R 3.3.0 (minimum supported)
+- Current R release
+- R-devel

+While I only guarantee compatibility with these versions,
+the package may work with other versions.

 ## Acknowledgments

 sodaR is a fork of [RSocrata](https://github.com/Chicago/RSocrata), originally developed by Hugh Devlin, Tom Schenk Jr., and contributors at the City of Chicago.
 I am grateful for their work.